A NEW PRISM OF TOUCH

 We are living in a period of unprecedented social distancing, a period of exponential increase in screen time and growing influence of social media algorithms.
 Within this context, Laura A Dima has developed an artwork that revitalises our experience of touch.
 Future Affair is an immersive experience of blissful touch, touch without the threat of virus, without taboo or prejudice.
 Dima has created a ground-breaking altered space that marries robotics and aesthetic craftsmanship to bypass preconceived cultural norms.

 This multimedia installation consists of two isolated hubs that are part warped confessional, part hallucinatory phone booth.
-One of the hubs contains a control panel sculpture, while the other hub houses the caressing machine: robotic silicone fingers that, once the consent button has been pushed, respond in accordance with the first hub’s interactive sculpture.
+One of the hubs contains a control panel sculpture, while the other hub houses the caressing machine: heated robotic silicone fingers that, once the consent button has been pushed, respond in accordance with the first hub’s interactive sculpture.
 Thus, it is the participants themselves who, upon entering these hubs, bring to life the defamiliarising sensory realm that is Future Affair.
 Their physical contact with the objects in each hub allows a thrilling abstracted communication to develop between participants.